-Labour's Foreshore and Seabed Act 2004 vested ownership of the public foreshore and seabed in the Crown.
-This was overturned by National's Marine and Coastal Area (Takutai Moana) Act in 2011
+Labour's Foreshore and Seabed Act 2004 vested ownership of the public foreshore and seabed in the Crown to hold in perpetuity on behalf of all New Zealanders.
+This was overturned by National's Marine and Coastal Area Act in 2011

 - The Marine and Coastal Area Act presumes that customary marine interests still exist unless the Crown can prove otherwise

 - Applicants may choose to go to court to prove their case or negotiate directly with the Minister Section 95